‘GOAT’ tops school’s list of banished words for 2023

-(NEXSTAR) – Moving forward, irregardless of how you may feel about it, the judges of a Michigan university’s annual list would like you to quietly quit using some words and phrases, including “GOAT” and “amazing,” among others.
+(NEXSTAR) – Moving forward, the judges of a Michigan university’s annual list would like you to quietly quit using some words and phrases, including “GOAT” and “amazing,” among others.
 Does that make sense?

 Annually, since 1976, Lake Superior State University has released a list of words and phrases to be banished for the new year.
 More than 1,000 everyday terms have been banished – some more than once.